KygoSkyrus/skychat/NOTES.md

 - username can npot be changed , add reges for usernmae , set criteria (username can only be in lowercase, cannot start with digits and characters)
 - there will be a setting optipons for user,, that action will ytabel to a setting page and from where user will be able to see their blocked users, change avatars, change background theme etc,,,try push notifications
 - try firebase push notifications
+- add a option to share the app with your frnds,, create links to share on social media apps
 - use localstoreage or some othr place to store msg,, later u can update those msgs with db,, thi sway you wont have to query db on evry msgs,,,u can use redis,,,also can use a job here to run after every certain hours to backup the chats to db